ProfitWarning/p0ng/README.md

 ![screenshot](screenshot.PNG)

-This game was created with the awsome [Phaser NPM Webpack TypeScript Starter Project](https://github.com/rroylance/phaser-npm-webpack-typescript-starter-project)
+This game was created with the awesome [Phaser NPM Webpack TypeScript Starter Project](https://github.com/rroylance/phaser-npm-webpack-typescript-starter-project)

 **Big thank you to them**